itsmittalharshit/UK_City_Livability_Analysis/README.md

 'Healthcare': 'Major_Hospital_Density', 'Major_Pharmacy_density', Scores: Normalization and adding weights for each parameter according to importance.

--> Analysis can be viewed in
+* Analysis can be viewed in DS_Analytics.ipynb.

+* Sources:
+1. Office for National Statistics Data.
+2. GeoCode Library
+3. OpenStreetMap
+4. QS and Times Ranking
+5. UK police Data
+6. WQAI